 Cases relating to family matters falling within the competence of the civil registry registrar require the prior agreement of the parties.
-Otherwise they fall within the jurisdiction of the courts (Article 12 of Decree-Law No 272/2001 of 13 October 2001 — Procedures within the jurisdiction of the Public Prosecutor’s Office and the Civil Registry Offices).
+Otherwise they fall within the jurisdiction of the courts (Article 12 of Decree-Law No 272/2001 of 13 October 2001 — Procedures within the jurisdiction of the Prosecutor’s Office and the Civil Registry Offices).

 Civil registry offices are competent to ratify the agreement with respect to parental responsibilities only when it is annexed to an agreement on divorce or legal separation by mutual consent.
 Prior to ratification by the registrar, the prosecution office issues an opinion on the agreement in so far as it concerns parental responsibilities relating to minor children.

 Where family mediation takes place before the action is proposed and is intended solely to settle parental responsibilities relating to minor children (without the agreement being annexed to a divorce or legal separation agreement), the ratification of that agreement must be requested by the parties from the competent court.

 If the parties access private mediation, they will have to pay the fees of the mediator.
 This amount, the rules and the mediation schedule are set in the mediation protocol signed by the parties and by the mediator at the start of mediation.
-The Ministry of Justice has drawn up a list of mediators that the parties may consult in order to choose a private mediator.
-This can be found at
+The Ministry of Justice draws up a list of mediators that the parties may consult in order to choose a private mediator.
+You can find this list here.